Lightprotocol/light-protocol/README.md

 Tests are located in `tests/` directory.

-The default test is a functional test, setting up a test environment with a Merkle tree and an spl token, conducting two deposits and withdrawals.
+The default test is a functional test, setting up a test environment with a Merkle tree and an spl token, conducting two shields and unshields.

 Tests can be executed in bulk or one by one.